 - we help create and maintain safe and healthy workplaces that are free from harassment and discrimination; and

-- we work together in a spirit of openness, honesty and transparency that encourages engagement, collaboration and respectful communication.
+- we work together with openness, honesty and transparency to foster engagement, collaboration and respectful communication.

 By applying and promoting high ethical standards, we maintain and enhance public confidence in the honesty, fairness and impartiality of the federal public sector.